All Episodes

 Yes.

-And mine got mine's Christian, it's Nicholas, which comes from the Saint.
+It's Nicholas, which comes from the saint.

-But you know, like Dick's son literally means son of Richard at one point.
+But, you know, like, Dick's son literally means son of Richard at one point.

 It's a pretty simple system.